Azure/aztk/docs/10-clusters.md

 ### Debugging your Spark Cluster

-If your cluster is in an unknown or unusbale state, you can debug by running:
+If your cluster is in an unknown or unusable state, you can debug by running:

 ```sh
 aztk spark cluster debug --id <cluster-id> --output </path/to/output/directory/>